reiggrau/websocket-connect4/README.md

 Click the board in either browser.
 The server receives "play" events from the corresponding player.

-In the initialization sequence, you’re routing connections to start() or join() depending on the first message received by the server.
+In the initialization sequence, you're routing connections to start() or join() depending on the first message received by the server.
 This is a common pattern in servers that handle different clients.

 ```
 NOTE: Why not use different URIs for start() and join()?